lamm-mit/atomic2field/README.md

 python test.py --data_path "./data/" --batch_size 16 --input_dim 3 --num_layer 6 --max_degree 9 --ckpt_path "./pretrained/Graphene/Poly/ckpt/pretrained.pt"
 ```
 **Pretrained models**
-- Pretrained models are saved as .pt files corresponding to the three datasets in the folder "pretrained" (models are trained on 4 V100 GPUs)
+- Pretrained models are saved as .pt files corresponding to the three datasets in the folder "pretrained" (models are trained on 4 V100 GPUs).
+- "Graphene/poly" for von Mises stress field prediction in polycrystalline graphene; "Graphene/Porous" for tensile stress (sxx) field prediction in porous graphene membrane; "Al/Poly" for potential energy distribution prediction in polycrystalline aluminum.
+- The details of architectures of pretrained models can be found in the paper.